Handbook

 - Keep hands, feet, and objects to yourself.

-- Warning given, may be assigned discipline seat—may involve school consequences
+- Warning given, may be assigned a specific seat, may involve school consequences

 - One- to three-day bus suspension